Ditch the can this holiday season. You can make and freeze Cranberry Sauce yourself for a delicious condiment to serve with all your festive meals.

 water – You don’t need a lot of water as you don’t want the cranberry sauce to be too thin and runny.

 orange juice – Oranges and cranberries are a classic combo, but I’ve never cared for the texture of the orange peel.
 It detracts.
 Instead I subbed in fresh orange juice for some of the liquid to add another layer of flavor.
-Without the bitter peel.
 You can also use frozen orange juice is that’s more economical.

 Prep step – Wash the berries.
 My mother-in-law, New England-born and raised, says you need to put them in a bowl of water.
 Use what floats.
 Ditch any that sink.
 Those are bad.

-1. Combine the cranberries, sugar, water, and orange juice in a medium stockpot.
-Stir well to dissolve the sugar.
+Combine the cranberries, sugar, water, and orange juice in a medium saucepan.
+Stir well with a wooden spoon to dissolve the sugar.

-2. Bring the mixture to a rolling boil and simmer for 10 minutes or until the berries split and the sauce thickens.
+Bring the mixture to a rolling boil over medium heat and simmer for 10 minutes or until the berries split and the sauce thickens, stirring occasionally.

-Transfer the mixture to a covered container.
-Chill until ready to serve.
-Store in the refrigerator for up to 4 days.
+Transfer the mixture to an airtight container.
+Let it cool at room temperature until the steam blows off, then chill until ready to serve.
+Store in the refrigerator for up to 4 days or freeze for longer storage.

-To freeze cranberry sauce: Transfer the chilled container to the freezer and store for up to 2 months.
+To freeze cranberry sauce: Transfer the chilled freezer-safe container to the freezer and store for up to 2 months.
+To avoid freezer burn, make sure to chill the sauce in the fridge for several hours.
+This speeds the freezing process and helps prevent freezer burn.

 FAQs